The three main types of skin cancer

 During your melanoma removal, your Dermatologist removes the tumor, the tissue found under the skin, and some surrounding healthy tissue, called a margin so that no cancerous cells remain.

-Vitalogy Skincare offers melanoma treatments at its nine Greater Austin area locations.
+Vitalogy Skincare offers melanoma treatments at its eight Greater Austin area locations.

 Learn more about skin cancer here.